 A gem in the Hertfordshire countryside, the stunning estate offers plenty for visitors to enjoy.
 Explore the Jacobean craftsmanship throughout the House and visit the gorgeous gardens, which feature a number of sculptures, creative landscape designs, colourful fauna and flora, a maze and walkways.
 Finish your visit with a browse around the Stable Yard shops and tea and cake at the River Cottage Kitchen & Deli.
 The House hosts a popular events programme throughout the year including monthly farmers’ and antique markets, the outdoor theatre in July and Battle Proms.

 Duxford, Cambridgeshire, CB22 4QR

 This museum is a must for all with an interest in aviation and the Second World War.
 Walk through the impressive hangers and buildings, marvel in awe at some of the world’s most famous aircrafts such the B-52, Spitfire and Lancaster.
-Feel the thrill of flying with a Classic Wings flight experience or if you’d prefer to stay on the ground visit during the Duxford Air Festival on 26-27 May for an action packed afternoon.
+Feel the thrill of flying with a Classic Wings flight experience or if you’d prefer to stay on the ground visit during the annual Duxford Air Festival.

 Peterborough PE1 1XS